 Work with one local dairy farm to have regular smoothie events at your school.
-Invite local produce farmers to bring their resources, and make them veggie-smoothie events!
-Run these every month if you can, and work with the farmers to see about broadening the program to create a more robust Farm to School program.
+Invite local produce farmers to bring their resources and make them veggie-smoothie events!
+Run these every month if you can and work with the farmers to see about broadening the program to create a more robust farm-to0school program.

 Funding and Outfitting Your Play